mawfia/SWE-681-Programming-Assignment/README.md

 third belt exam we were given 48 hours to start and finsh an application including testing and deployment with the following requirements:

 1. CRUD operations all working.
 	a.
-Able to create new movies.
+Able to create new account.
 	b.
-All movies displayed upon visiting the website.
+All bicycles displayed upon logging into the website.
 	c.
 User may choose to read the reviews of a particular movie
 	d.
-Able to add reviews for each movie
+Able to add bicycle.
 	e.
-Able to delete each movie.
+Able to delete own bicycles.
 2. Routing.
 	a.
-Root route redirects to'/movies' to display all the movies.
+Root route redirects to'/' to display home screen.
 	b.
-Route 'movies/new' displays the form to create a new movie.
-(Successful create and cancel redirect to the root route)
+Route '/dashboard' user's home screen.
+(Successful registration redirects to the dashboard)
 	c.
-Route '/movies/:id' displays the reviews of a particular movie and the delete button.
+Route '/my_bicycles' displays user's bicycles.
 	d.
-Route '/movies/:id/review' displays the form to add a new review for a particular movie.
+Route '/bicycles' displays all available bicycles including user.
 3. Backend validations.
 	a.
-All movies must have a title of at least 3 characters
+All bicycles must have a title of at least 3 characters
 	b.
-Upon creating a movie, a review must be provided.
+Upon creating a bicycle, an image must be provided.
 	c.
 Reviews must have the name of the reviewer, a star rating, and content
 	d.
 A reviewer's name must be at least 3 characters
 	e.
 A review star rating must be between 1 and 5 stars